-I'm an amateur game developer.
-I'm currently a freshman at Case Western Reserve University, and I make games for fun.
+Hi, I'm Kyle, an amateur game developer.
+I'm currently a junior at Case Western Reserve University, and I make games for fun.

-I am open to other genres of games and will make more complex games in the future.
+As a game developer, I am open to most genres of games and will make more complex games in the future.
+My favorite genres to make are horror, 2D platformer, puzzle, and adventure.
 I am still practicing my coding skills, with Unity, and I am learning to make games in Unreal Engine as well.
+Starting in Spring 2019, I am a Teaching Assistant for the introductory game development course at Case Western Reserve University (EECS 290), which is taught in Unity.
+Information about the course can be found on the school's bulletin for the Computer Science: http://bulletin.case.edu/collegeofartsandsciences/computerscience.

-As I like playing strategy games, puzzle.
-I like playing MOBA games such as League of Legends, Paladins, and the original Dota.
+As a gamer, I like playing MOBA games such as League of Legends, Paladins, and the original Dota.
 I also like to discover and play games from itch.io, Steam, or gamejolt.
 As a college student, I don't have that much time to play games anymore, but I still watch people play games on Youtube frequently.

 Please feel free to comment on my games.
 I would love to see your opinions on the game so that I can make better games in the future.